This sheet is for characters of the Noob

 - You, Get Me Coffee: Saphir likes giving him menial tasks when the group isn't dungeon crawling.

 Played by: Petulia

 Saphir's younger sister who replaces her for the last few episodes of Season 5 and during Noob: Le Conseil des Trois Factions

-Real Life Writes the Plot/Temporary Substitute: Amandine Train (Saphir) had a baby during the break between episodes 6 and 7 od Season 5, while a plotline involving her was left hanging.
+- Real Life Writes the Plot/Temporary Substitute: Amandine Train (Saphir) had a baby during the break between episodes 6 and 7 of Season 5, while a plotline involving her was left hanging.
 Hence Saphir's sudden off-screen quest while letting her sister Rubis take care of things.
 She's seen filling in for Saphir again in the first movie.